Park Bo-young: 2015–2019: Television comeback and continued success

 In September 2017, Park began filming the romance film On Your Wedding Day which premiered in August 2018.
 She was reunited with Kim Young-kwang, whom she previously acted with in the 2014 film Hot Young Bloods.
 The film was a box office hit and received positive reviews.
 Park then starred in tvN's series Abyss in May 2019, where she played a beautiful prosecutor who transforms into a plain-looking girl after being revived by a mysterious orb.
 She parted ways with her ten-year agency Fides Spatium in December 2019.
 Two months later, she signed an exclusive contract with BH Entertainment.

-2020–present
+2020–present: Established actress

 In December 2020, Park was cast in fantasy romance series Doom at Your Service alongside Seo In-guk, which premiered on May 10, 2021, on tvN.
 In April 2021, she also began filming Um Tae-hwa's disaster thriller film Concrete Utopia, alongside Lee Byung-hun and Park Seo-joon.
-It was released theatrically on August 9th, 2023.
+It was released theatrically on August 9, 2023.
 In 2023, Park made a cameo appearance in Strong Girl Nam-soon as Do Bong-soon.
 She also starred in Netflix original series Daily Dose of Sunshine, which was released on November 3, 2023.
 In 2024, she was cast as the character Kwon Young-ji for the Disney+ web series Light Shop.
 She was also invited to the 29th Busan International Film Festival as the host of the opening ceremony.

 In the beginning of 2025, Park starred in the Netflix series Melo Movie opposite Choi Woo Shik.
-In June 2025, the series Our Unwritten Seoul aired on tvN and Netflix, where Park took on the complex challenge of playing dual roles (twins) opposite Park Jinyoung and Ryu Kyung Soo.
+In June 2025, the series Our Unwritten Seoul aired on tvN and Netflix, where Park took on the complex challenge of playing dual roles as identical twins.
 This series was successful domestically with record ratings and received global acclaim.
-"One of the calmest and deepest Korean dramas of 2025 has come to an end," TIME, a U.S. daily newspaper, said in a statement.
+It is "one of the calmest and deepest Korean dramas of 2025," wrote Time magazine about the series.